Heading off to university might be your first experience of living away from home and the first time you need to manage

 - if you need to buy a book, many universities have second-hand book sales

 Ways to save on tech and appliances

-- find out what your halls or private accommodation already has
+- find out what your halls or private accommodation has available

 - if you have your own printer, print in black and white and on both sides of the page to save on ink/paper